When it comes to managing your money, one smart move stands out: making the most of your superannuation.

 As access to your super is restricted until later in life, it also gains the powerful effect of compounding interest.
 Your contributions and overall nest egg will keep earning interest over time, which will then be reinvested.

+There have been some significant changes to superannuation rules from 1 July 2024, that will most definitely impact your retirement planning process.
 This blog breaks down 4 practical approaches that can help you make your super work harder.

 1. Boost your savings with salary sacrifice

-Employers are required to contribute 11% of your salary into your super fund (called Super Guarantee), however you may be able to contribute a greater amount of your salary to build up your nest egg faster.
+Employers are required to contribute 11.5% of your salary into your super fund (called Super Guarantee), however, you may be able to contribute a greater amount of your salary to build up your nest egg faster.
 When you enter into a salary sacrifice arrangement, you forgo some of your take-home pay (which would be taxed at your marginal tax rate) and divert it into super where it is taxed at a maximum of 15%.
 Salary sacrificing can also reduce your overall taxable income, pushing you into a lower income tax bracket.

 2. Share the benefits with salary splitting